bradleyhc/MS1-portfolio/README.md

 > As a first time user, I want to be able to quickly check the site owner’s skills and expertise against a predetermined set of criteria.

 1. This is achieved by a clearly identifiable 'Skill & Experience' navigation item.
-2. On the 'Skill & Experience' page, users can clearly see above the fold the skills the site owner has
+2. On the 'Skill & Experience' page, users can clearly see above the fold the skills the site owner has.

 <img alt="homepage_nav" src="./documentation/screenshots/MS1-homepage.png" width="50%"><img alt="homepage_nav" src="./documentation/screenshots/MS1-skills.png" width="50%">